 Building a permanent organization

-In July 2020, BCYF, a newly formed nonprofit organization, assumed responsibility for the Youth Fund, under the direction of an Interim Board of Directors, comprised of committee community members and experts in nonprofit operations or philanthropy.
+In July 2020, BCYF, a newly formed nonprofit organization, assumed responsibility for the Youth Fund, under the direction of an Interim Board of Directors, comprised of committed community members and experts in nonprofit operations or philanthropy.